astropy/astropy/docs/coordinates/galactocentric.rst

-The transformation thus far has aligned the :math:`x'` axis with the vector pointing from the Sun to the GC, but the :math:`y'` and :math:`z'` axes point in an arbitrary direction.
+The transformation thus far has aligned the :math:`x'` axis with the vector pointing from the Sun to the GC, but the :math:`y'` and :math:`z'` axes point in arbitrary directions.
 We adopt the orientation of the Galactic plane as the normal to the north pole of Galactic coordinates defined by the IAU
 (`Blaauw et. al. 1960 <http://adsabs.harvard.edu/abs/1960MNRAS.121..164B>`_).